MicrosoftDocs/well-architected/well-architected/ai/testing.md

 Fine-tuning is essentially testing because it modifies a pretrained model to change its behavior.
 It requires starting with a baseline to understand the model's initial performance.
 After fine-tuning, re-evaluate the model's performance to ensure that it meets quality standards.
 Common evaluation metrics are:

-- **Groundedness:** Refers to the model's alignment with the source data.
+- **Groundedness** refers to the model's alignment with the source data.
 A grounded model generates answers that are consistent with reality.

-- **Relevancy:** Indicates how pertinent the response is to a given question.
+- **Relevancy** indicates how pertinent the response is to a given question.
 A highly grounded answer might lack relevancy if it doesn't address the question directly.

-- **Similarity:** Measures the similarity between a source data text and the generated response.
+- **Similarity** measures the similarity between a source data text and the generated response.
 Did the model use precise wording?
 Lack of editorial governance can lower the similarity score.

-- **Retrieval:** Indicates the effectiveness of index queries.
+- **Retrieval** indicates the effectiveness of index queries.
 Evaluate how well the retrieved index data aligns with the question.
 Irrelevant data from the index search lowers this score.
 Higher retrieval scores indicate lower variability because they rely solely on the index queries.

-- **Fluency:** Relates to the vocabulary usage.
+- **Fluency** relates to the vocabulary usage.
 If the model adheres to a style guide and presents content in the appropriate format, it can be fluent even if it lacks grounding or relevancy.

-- **Coherence:** Evaluates whether the model's speech flows naturally and coherently.
+- **Coherence** evaluates whether the model's speech flows naturally and coherently.
 It assesses whether the conversation feels like a genuine exchange.

 ### Test hyperparameters